 What to Watch For

 AI note apps usually upload your notes to the cloud for processing.
 Read the privacy policy before committing.
 Some training data policies mean your notes train future models.
 Disable this if the option exists.
 Free tiers often have caps that hit fast in real use.
-Avoid apps that lock your data in proprietary formats with no export option, because if the service ever shuts down your notes are stuck.
+Avoid apps that lock your data in proprietary formats with no export option.

 Our Pick